edap/edap.github.com/_posts/2016-06-07-terrain-from-texture.md

 ## Move camera along the path

-To move the camera along the path we change the position of the camera a bit forward everytime the function `render` is called.
+To move the camera along the path I've changed the position of the camera a bit forward everytime the function `render` is called.
-When we are close to the end of the path, restart from 0.
+When the position of the camera is close to the end of the path, it is repositioned at the beginning.
 In the line where `lookAt` is used, the camera is turned in the direction of the next position that the camera will have, so that it will always looks ahead.
-I've choosed to look 20 points forward to have the camera turning smoothly, with a value like 2 instead of 20, for each step forward, the rotations on the `y` axis  are bigger, and the camera is shaking a bit too much.
-I've introduced a control over the `lookAtPoint` because when we are near to the end of the path the camera was looking back for a moment befor to come back in the right position.
+I've chosen to look 20 points forward to have the camera turning smoothly.
+If I would have chosen a value like 2 instead of 20, for each step forward, the rotations on the `y` axis would have been bigger, and the camera would have been too much instable.
+I've introduced a control over the `lookAtPoint` because when the lookAt point islnear to the end of the path the camera was looking back for a moment before to come back in the right position.

 ```javascript